Guides

 A headless website separates the content management (like WordPress) from the visual design of your site.
 Instead of one system doing everything, it splits the job in two – and that’s a good thing.

-Here’s why business owners love it:
+Here’s why small business owners love when their website works smarter:

 Faster load times – which keeps visitors on your site and improves Google search rankings.